pbulsink/Resume/readme.md

 and residence outings.
 Acted as a liaison between students and the Residence Manager.

-**Continuing Education**\
-Completed the 'Data Science' specialization on Coursera, offered in partnership with Johns Hopkins University.

 Affiliations {#sec:mysidestyle-affiliations}
 ============

-American Chemical Society (ACS), member 2019 --- Present
+American Chemical Society (ACS), member 2019 -- Present